Rutgers-Camden announces largest donation ever

 The donor, who asked not be identified, is a Rutgers–Camden faculty member.

-Solomon served as dean of Rutgers Law School in Camden from 1998 to 2014 and as provost of Rutgers University–Camden from 2014 to 2015.
-He remains on the Rutgers faculty as a University Professor of Law, one of the highest ranks attainable at the university.
+Solomon served as dean of Rutgers Law School in Camden from 1998 to 2014 and as provost of Rutgers–Camden from 2014 to 2015.
+He remains on the Rutgers faculty as a university professor of law, one of the highest ranks attainable at the university.

 Solomon said he was "deeply honored" by the donation in his name.

-Thanks to an additional $50,000 gift from the donor in March 2020, the first three Solomon Scholars started at Rutgers Law School in Camden this academic year.
+Thanks to an additional $50,000 gift from the donor in March 2020, the first three Solomon Scholars started at Rutgers-Camden this academic year.

 Contact: 609-272-7251